-The City, in partnership with Stockton Area Water Suppliers, provides in-class, after-school, and assembly programs to promote water conservation.
-The City also provides tours of its new water treatment plant.
+The City and the Stockton Area Water Suppliers (SAWS) provide in-class, after-school, and assembly programs to promote water conservation.

 Greater Stockton Chamber of Commerce REACON Team - Evaluate water use, recycling, energy, air

-Save Our Water - Statewide program to help Californians reduce everyday water use.
+Save Our Water - State program to help Californians reduce everyday water use

 Stockton Water-Wise Gardening - Water-saving plants and watering tips

-WaterSense (Partnership program by U.S. EPA) - Learn about water-saving devices and more.
+WaterSense - Partnership program with EPA - Learn about water-saving devices and more